1.4 Projects and resources

 Figure: Changing the billing project to be a CSC project, instead of the Personal group.

-The billing project changes on computing servers the next time you log in.
+The billing project changes on Taito and Sisu the next time you log in.
 If you are already logged in, you need to log out and log back in.
+Other services (ePouta, cPouta, Ida, Kaivos, Rahti) are not affected.

 The PI of an Academic Project can add or remove members at the Scientist's User Interface.
 Sign in to SUI and open the My Projects tool.
 First select the project you want to modify.
 Then choose Edit Project in the bottom right corner.